Search by Keyword

 One new development in the arrangement on this day was the inclusion of a coda after the song's conclusion, this being experiemnted with reprises of different lengths.
 In fact, some of the renditions rehearsed on this day show them going into back-to-back versions of the song with many spirited vocal improvisations from Paul.
 The final version of the day has Paul exclaiming, "Go Home!...It's Past Seven!...Go Home!...I've Got An Appointment!...Get A Job!...Go Home, Yank!"

 Thirty-two renditions of “Get Back” were recorded on January 27th, 1969 at Apple Studios, most of them being officially recorded by George Martin and Glyn Johns with Alan Parsons as engineer.
-Before the tapes began rolling, The Beatles and Billy Preston ran through the song a few times for rehearsal purposes, eventually becoming confident that they were ready to record the definitive version.
+Before the tapes began rolling, The Beatles and Billy Preston ran through the song a few times for rehearsal purposes, the musicians eventually becoming confident that they were ready to record the definitive version.
 Interestingly, as seen in Peter Jackson's "Get Back" series, John began slapping his guitar strings during the introduction, this part of the song strategically increasing in volume as it progressed.
 One fast tempo rendition was done with Paul singing the first verse in mock Japanese but including the phrase “sock it to me,” a residual from their current obsession with the American TV show “Rowan & Martin's Laugh In,” which was referenced many times in their January 1969 rehearslas and recording sessions.
 (Catch phrases from the show are stated regularly by The Beatles during these sessions, including "Sock It To Me" and "Is That A Chicken Joke?", Ringo eventually making a guest appearance on the progam on February 23rd, 1970 in promotion of the US premier of his film "The Magic Christian.")

 After George encourages everyone by saying, "Let's record it all this afternoon, now," the tapes began rolling, many good takes being recorded.
 Everyone, however, was concerned about recording the song at an appropriate tempo, Glyn Johns suggesting after one performance, "Do you think a gnat's slower still?"
-After "take eight," which concluded with Paul singing, it's five o'clock, your mother's got your tea on, take your cap off, sit down, you're bloody not coming in,” George Martin commented, "Paul, I think it's a shade too slow now.
+After "take eight," which concluded with Paul singing, “it's five o'clock, your mother's got your tea on, take your cap off, sit down, you're bloody not coming in,” George Martin commented, "Paul, I think it's a shade too slow now.
 I think it's lost a bit."
 After a roughly estimated "take nine,” which may in actuality have been "take 18,” Paul's exclamation “nearly” is caught on tape, suggesting that they were getting close.
 McCartney's vocal hijinks during these recordings appear to be an indication that his sour mood from earlier that day during the unproductive rehearsals for "Let It Be" and "The Long And Winding Road" had now lifted, Paul undoubtedly realizing that The Beatles work best as a team when a "rocker" is being performed.

 Before one take, John humorously remarked, “Sweet Loretta Fart (pronounced in a Liverpudlian accent) she thought she was a cleaner, but she was a frying pan...the picker...picks with his fingers.”
 This vocal segment, along with extraneous studio sounds, ended up being included on the released soundtrack album.
 John began one version by stating, "Ah, this here's the story of Sweet Loretta Martin and JoJo McCartney," while Lennon later sings lead vocals on a slower bluesy version of the song, this being called to a halt by Paul, saying, 'All right, boys, all right John, I gotta call it on you...Cool down, sod!"
 John replies to this by saying, "Don't let me down, babe!"
 On another take, the coda included Paul's ad lib “one, two, three o'clock, four o'clock rock” from Bill Haley's 'Rock Around The Clock.”